-CMAP is required by federal law to prepare a detailed financial plan for transportation that compares the estimated revenue from existing and proposed funding sources with the estimated costs of constructing, maintaining, and operating the region's transportation system.
-To fulfill these requirements, CMAP is updating the GO TO 2040 financial plan as part of its quadrennial long-range plan update, including revenue and expenditure forecasts.
-Within the financial plan, expenditures are allocated to three major categories consistent with the original GO TO 2040 financial plan: operations and maintenance to a safe and adequate level, moving the system to a state of good repair and systematic enhancements, and major capital projects.
+MAP-21 requires that regional long-range transportation plans in areas noncompliant with air quality standards be updated every four years.
+The GO TO 2040 update financial plan compares estimated revenue from existing and proposed funding sources with the estimated costs of constructing, maintaining, administering, and operating the region's transportation system.
+CMAP expects that \$371 billion will be available between 2015-40 to support the region's transportation network.
+Within the financial plan, expenditures are allocated to three major categories consistent with the original GO TO 2040 financial plan: (1) operations and maintenance to a safe and adequate level, (2) moving the system toward a state of good repair and systematic enhancements, and (3) major capital projects.
+Consistent with GO TO 2040, the update provides the fiscal constraint for transportation system investments.
+It does not provide an analysis of the costs associated with achieving the GO TO 2040 indicator targets.

-Long-range financial forecasting requires determining a base set of assumptions regarding revenues and expenditure trends, understanding the future implications of current policies, and developing a robust, accurate, and straightforward methodology that is appropriate for a planning-level forecast.
+Long-range financial forecasting requires determining a base set of assumptions regarding revenue and expenditure trends, understanding the future implications of current policies, and developing a robust, accurate, and straightforward methodology that is appropriate for a planning-level forecast.
 For the financial plan update, CMAP relied heavily on consultations with transportation implementers to prepare revenue and expenditure forecasts.

-The process began in July 2013, when CMAP had its first of several meetings and follow up communications with the Regional Transportation Authority (RTA) to discuss transit revenue and expenditure forecasting.
-In August 2013, a group of highway implementers representing the Illinois Department of Transportation (IDOT), the Illinois Tollway and several county highway departments met to determine unit cost and lifecycle assumptions for highway capital maintenance expenditures.
-Staff from several municipalities also reviewed the assumptions.
-CMAP staff has also consulted with staff from state and local highway departments regarding revenue and expenditure forecasting.
-Throughout the process, progress on the financial plan forecasts has been presented to the CMAP Transportation Committee.
-In response to feedback received from the Transportation Committee, CMAP presented the methodology used in the financial plan forecast to interested Transportation Committee members.
+The process began in July 2013, when CMAP had its first of several meetings and follow-up communications with the Regional Transportation Authority (RTA) to discuss transit revenue and expenditure forecasting.
+In August 2013, a group of highway implementers representing the Illinois Department of Transportation (IDOT), the Illinois Tollway, and several county highway departments met to determine unit cost and lifecycle assumptions for highway capital maintenance expenditures.
+Staff from several municipalities also reviewed these assumptions.
+CMAP also consulted with staff from state and local highway departments regarding revenue and expenditure forecasting.
+Throughout the process, progress on the financial plan forecasts were presented to the CMAP Transportation Committee.
+In response to feedback received